Which Lens to get for Full Frame DSLRs?

 Again, not all cameras allow you to shoot more than 3 bracketed frames.
 So, if you need more than 3 bracketed frames, check the features of the camera to confirm it.
 The Nikon D750 allows you to shoot 9 bracketed shots.

 For focus stacking (bracketing several shots where the focus is changed after each shot), you need to do this manually.
 Set up your shot, select your aperture, exposure and focusing point.
 Take the shot.
 Shift the focusing point without changing the exposure, take another shot.
-Repeat the process till you have enough shots to blend together and create one image with a large depth of field.
+Repeat the process until you have enough shots to blend together and create one image with a large depth of field.

 “Would you ever recommend buying used camera and lens?”

 Yes, why not?
 If you get a great camera or lens, in good working condition and at a price significantly lower than what you had to dish out had you opted for the mint new one, then why not?
-This gives you chance to own a great product for half the price, probably even less.
-I did put in my thoughts on buying used gear previously.
+This gives you a chance to own a great product for half the price, probably even less.
+I did put in my thoughts on buying a used DSLR previously.
 You can check that out.

 “To add to my earlier question.
 Do I need two options for a lens?
 A wide angle lens and then a more general range?”

 Personally, I would prefer to pack light.
 Carry just the equipment that I am going to use and that means nothing that is not going to add value to the production will find a place in the camera bag.
 That usually means I often carry just one lens.
 The one that I am going to use.
 I prefer a wide zoom.
 Something like the 14-24mm or the 16-35mm.
 This will give me the opportunity to use the variable focal length to shoot close up and then push back the architecture, interiors for a wider perspective.